310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Chiaki %}
-Ah— Ohhh… You’re right, they’re actually human.
+A-Ahhh… You’re right, they’re actually human.

 T-That’s quite the detail to your costume!
 Did you make it yourself?